Role of Firearms in Executive Protection (Part 2)

 Per the above graphic, as discussed in Just 2 Seconds, Protectors who successfully safeguard their Protectee against an assassin or attacker, are either being (a) Projective — physically interfering with the attacker, or (b) Protective – covering the Protectee and evacuating him or her away from the threat.

 That said, neutralizing the assassin or attacker is never more important than safeguarding the Protectee.
-In executive protection (EP), we have a single clear‐cut mission: Protect our client.
+In executive protection (EP), we have a single clear‐cut mission and golden rule: Protect our client.
 Here are 3 Ways Protectors can better protect their clients by relying less on their firearms and more on what actually works:

 1. Align your Training with your Mission